getmash/mash-js/packages/client-sdk/README.md

 };
 ```

-Once the Wallet has been initalized, the `init` function will resolve.
+Once the wallet has been initalized, the `init` function will resolve.

 ```typescript
 import Mash from "@mashing/client-sdk"